xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

 I spearheaded the design and development of an Outage Planning Coordination (OPC) system for a German transmission system operator.
 From the start of the project, I helped build an agile project team and, beyond my role as a Software Engineer, I assumed responsibility for:

 - Requirements analysis,
 - Solution architecture design,
 - Conception of data interfaces,
 - And UI/UX design.

 As the project team grew, I handed over these respective areas to dedicated project members and focused on front-end and back-end development.

-As a foundation, several existing applications were analyzed, and individual requirements from specialist departments and the transmission system operator association (ENTSO-E) were gathered.
+As a foundation, several existing applications were analyzed, and individual requirements from specialist departments and the association of transmission system operators (ENTSO-E) were gathered.

 A completely newly developed cloud-native system based on open-source technologies was created to replace a historically grown conglomerate of manual data transfers and media breaks.
-Automated data interfaces and process support within the user interface assisted planning supervisors, particularly during transitions between responsible roles and departments.
+Automated data interfaces and process support in the user interface assist planning supervisors, particularly during transitions between responsible roles and departments.

 {{< div class="list-with-columns" >}}